FSoft-AI4Code/TheVault/README.md

 See detail of data fields and example for each type of set [Here](./data/README.md)

 ### Data Near-Deduplication
-We applied near-deduplication internal and  external with other dataset.
+We applied deduplication for internal and external.

-- **Internal**: Deduplicate similar sample in full dataset
+- **Internal**: Apply exact deduplicate in full dataset.
-- **External**: Deduplicate similar sample with sample in test set of CodeSearchNet, HumanEval, APPS, CoDesc
+- **External**: Apply near deduplicate with the test sets of CodeSearchNet, HumanEval and APPS.

-Near-deduplication use MinHash to clustering sample based on their code.
-Those sample are close to each other (even little modified forked version) can be detected.
-(The hash depend a lot on tokenizer, in our experiment, we use a simple tokenizer which seperate every character).
+*[Near-deduplication](https://chenghaomou.github.io/posts/20230220150602) use MinHash LSH to clustering sample based on their code.
+Those sample are close to each other (or even modified version) can be detected.

 ### Splitting train/eval/test
-Due to the large amount of samples in each language, we first decided to split eval and test set by 5% each, but this lead to huge amount of test set in some language (it will be 1M sample for Python test set and eval set).
+We have divided the complete dataset into three distinct sets: a training set, an evaluation set, and a test set, to maintain consistency throughout the experiment.

-Therefore, we decided to split 20k sample for each evaluation set. *These set are splitting to mimics the distribution (of code and docstring) in the full dataset.*
+To avoid data leakage, we allocated all samples from the same repository to a singular set.
+We then subdivided these sets using code tokens as splitting factors.
+As a result, these subsets mirror the distribution of the full dataset.

 <details>
   <summary>Function set</summary>